TriplyDB/Documentation/docs/triply-etl/declare/index.md

-### External prefix declarations
+# External prefix declarations

-In linked data it is common to reuse existing vocabularies and datasets.
+In linked data, it is common to reuse existing vocabularies and datasets.
 TriplyETL allows you to use popular namespaces from predefined prefix declarations.

 Popular namespaces are imported from the vocabulary library: